fieldmapp/Mobile-Data-Collection/DrivingViewProcessor/readme.md

 - build the package with setuptools `python setup.py bdist_wheel`
   - This will create a wheel distribution.
 The wheel distribution contains a compiled version of your package that can be installed on any platform.
-- Upload your package to the GitLab Package Registry using the twine utility by running `python3 twine upload --repository gitlab dist/*` This will upload the distributions to the GitLab Package Registry
+- **Optional** Upload your package to the GitLab Package Registry using the twine utility by running `python3 twine upload --repository gitlab dist/*` This will upload the distributions to the GitLab Package Registry --> This is optional because normally a new package is registered autom. through the gitlab CI
   - remember to create `.pypirc` in your home folder with a content like this ex.:
   ```ini
     [distutils]